Cost of 3D Printing Projects

 Customers often compare the cost of printing to Injection molding, and find that 3D printing often costs more per unit.
 Here’s how and why that happens:.

-• Higher initial cost if an electronic model needs to be created.
+An initial cost if an electronic model needs to be created.
+The modeling cost is generally much smaller than for Injection Moulding.

-• The printer can produce one or multiple copies, but production time for each unit may be measured in hours.
+The printer can produce one or multiple copies, and production cost for each unit scales by quantity and size of the model.

 Cost Efficiency: